ilostmypassword/Melissae-Documentation/docs/source/scoring.rst

 Scoring & Alerting
 ==================

 Starting with **v2.2**, Melissae replaces the continuous weighted-signal scoring engine with a **rule-based alerting engine**.
-Detection logic now lives in declarative YAML rules under ``rules/``, and each observed IP's verdict is the **sum of the scores of every rule that matched its activity**, capped at 100.
+Detection logic now lives in declarative YAML rules under ``rules/``, and each observed IP's verdict is computed by summing, for every matching rule, ``rule.score × number of alerts emitted by that rule`` over a rolling 90-day window, capped at 100.

 Scale & Verdicts
 -----------------